Time: one hour

 On the eastern side you'll find one of the most historically important dinosaur skeletons, a 122-to-129-million-year-old Mantellisaurus.
 One of the most complete dinosaur fossils ever discovered in the UK, this dinosaur has only recently claimed its true identity, after spending over 80 years known to the world as a species of Iguanodon.

 Fossil Marine Reptiles

-Exit Dinosaurs and make your way through Hintze Hall.
-On the other side of the hall, you will find yourself in the Fossil Marine Reptiles gallery.
+Continue through the doorway to the left of the Mantellisaurus into the Fossil Marine Reptiles gallery.
 These creatures lived in the oceans at the same time dinosaurs walked the Earth.

 One your left, look out for the Dacentrurus specimen, the first stegosaur specimen ever to be scientifically described.

 - Jurassic crocodiles that lived in the sea

 - fossils that inspired stories of sea dragons